jollyblume/StateMachine/README.md

 In practice, though, state machines are often paired with a memory device (class).
 The memory is architecturally related to a state machine.
 This memory device will use the jollyblume/workflow marking store to facilitate persistence.

 Most likely, the memory device will need to use a marking store differently than a workflow.
-Where a workflow stores an array of places for each markingStoreId/subjectId key aggregation, the memory is likely to be storing an array of input states.
+Where a workflow stores an array of places for each markingStoreId/subjectId key aggregation, the memory is likely to be storing an array where element[0] is a starting state.
+State color could be modeled into other array elements.
 I haven't gotten that far, though.
 This idea may be completely bogus.

 Regardless, memory will not be added until a later development cycle.
 It's implementation can't impact the state machine's implementation

-Currently, the memory device is envisioned as a concrete state machine that takes the either the output's of a moore or mealey machine or maybe its input values as fsm inputs.
-The memory would only differ from other state machines in that its states and transitions ensure its inputs are persisted and mirrored from persistence as outputs. <- written in jello
+Currently, the memory device is envisioned as a concrete state machine that takes the either the output's of a moore or mealey machine or perhaps some predetermined signal changes the memory state to 'query-state' and pulls the current state of a machine.
+The current state of the memory target is persisted and then provided as an output. <- written in jello

 Because of recursion, a state machine and a memory could be combined into a single persisted state machine and the memory would largely be an internal implementation detail for a state machine.

-There will need to be support for this architecture in the Registry.
-A quick peek at symfony/workflow Definition indicates this won't be a problem.
+There will need to be support for this architecture in the Registry. .
 I will be minimizing the importance of definition and registry requirements during early development.

 There are additional data required for initialization of a state machine that is not required for a workflow.
 The specific data needed depends on the type of state machine.
 * *no outputs type* includes a few sub-types.
 The only one I will focused on is a deterministic finite machine (dfm).